 What does writing mean to you?

 Crystal: I’ve always loved to read.
 I was a voracious reader as a child, eagerly borrowing all seven of the allocated library books and reading them at once.
 Working on magazines I honed my sub-editing and proofing skills.
 However I was unsure of my creative writing skill.
-The course helped develop my idea and how to structure.
+The writing course helped develop my idea and how to structure.
 I’ve found that writing has been a cathartic outlet, as well as something to focus on whilst going through a difficult time.

 Desiree: Writing has become my go to during bleak periods in my life.
 Growing up in a warring household, writing was my pathway to much needed peace.
 It allowed me to create my own world and escape from friction I had become too accustomed to.
 Writing now gives me hope that I will fulfil a lifelong ambition and become a published author.
 It also forces you to be brave by presenting your work to others and a grow a thicker skin when criticism (constructive or not) is given.

 Crystal: A bit Adrian Mole: a black comedy with emotional insight which is hopefully funny, moving, engaging, relatable and inappropriate.
 I want my work to be enjoyable, entertaining and interesting; to feel inclusive as well as insightful with dark humour and some celebrity gossip!

 Desiree: I think my style is quite dark and dry humour.
 This is possibly why I love thrillers.